 On March 30-31st, 2015, Celiac Disease Foundation Chief Executive Officer, Marilyn G. Geller, attended the FDA Public Workshop on Gastroenterology Regulatory Endpoints and the Advancement of Therapeutics (GREAT3) near Washington, D.C.
 This landmark conference addressed endpoints and outcome measures for trials for products intended to treat celiac disease and Irritable Bowel Disease.
-The second day of this meeting focused on testimony from leading experts (including a number of members of CDF’s Medical Advisory Board) to establish endpoints and benchmarks to assess potential treatments for celiac disease emerging from research.
+The second day of this meeting focused on testimony from leading experts (including a number of members of the Foundation’s Medical Advisory Board) to establish endpoints and benchmarks to assess potential treatments for celiac disease emerging from research.
 Marilyn is proud to sit on the GREAT3 steering committee.
-CDF Founder, Elaine Monarch, has called this FDA meeting the most important federal meeting on celiac disease in more than 20 years.
+Founder, Elaine Monarch, has called this FDA meeting the most important federal meeting on celiac disease in more than 20 years.
 This workshop indicates that great strides have been made in the recognition of celiac disease as a serious autoimmune disorder with broad implications for patients, caregivers, and society.
-In this conference, the FDA also acknowledged the central role that disease advocacy organizations, such as Celiac Disease Foundation, can play in assessing disease impact and in educating health care professionals and the public on disease symptoms and possible implications.
+In this conference, the FDA also acknowledged the central role that disease advocacy organizations, such as Celiac Disease Foundation, can play in assessing disease impact and in educating healthcare professionals and the public on disease symptoms and possible implications.

 GREAT3 panelists, including researchers, clinicians, and FDA representatives, largely concurred that the gluten-free diet can no longer be the only treatment for the disease, and that alternatives are needed.
-Dr. Alessio Fasano, CDF Medical Advisory Board Member, explained that the gluten-free diet is not the 100% effective treatment that we expected it to be, and declared that a celiac therapeutic was needed to compliment the gluten-free diet.
+Dr. Alessio Fasano, Medical Advisory Board Member, explained that the gluten-free diet is not the 100% effective treatment that we expected it to be, and declared that a celiac therapeutic was needed to compliment the gluten-free diet.
 Dr. Joseph Murray, also a CDF Medical Advisory Board Member, argued that therapies that replace the gluten-free diet for celiac disease are needed.
 Beyond these statements, the following points were made:

 - Celiac disease is one of the few diseases where treatment is exclusively the burden of the patient and their caregivers.